CentralMolecularZone/PPVII_CMZ_Living/README.md

 ## Next review period

-At present, the original article authors have agreed to serve as editors of this living review, reviewing and implementing suggested changes bi-annually, with the next review to occur after the PPVII meeting, in June 2023.
+At present, the original article authors have agreed to serve as editors of this living review, reviewing and implementing suggested changes bi-annually, with the next review to occur in December 2023.
 Please help to keep this living review up-to-date by suggesting changes or additions based on new work from your group.

 ## Thank you!